joaovictorino/microservices-election/README.md

 Visualize the configuration inside Konga at [http://localhost:1337/](http://localhost:1337/), go to plugins and click on oidc.
 If it's your first time at Konga, then create your user and set Kong Admin API http://kong:8001 to Konga.

-Inside Konga UI let's import routes and services needed for election API, find konga_snapshot.json file inside Kong folder and import just services and routes, after that execute requests files.
+Inside Konga UI let's import routes and services needed for election API, find konga_snapshot.json file inside Kong folder and import just services and routes, after that execute requests files inside Kong folder.

 Reference - [https://github.com/d4rkstar/kong-konga-keycloak](https://github.com/d4rkstar/kong-konga-keycloak)